rawiriblundell/linux_speedrun/README.md

 cp ls2 ls
 ```

-Our version of `cp` does not care to prompt fo permission, it does as it's told.
+Our version of `cp` does not care to prompt for permission, it just does as it's told.

 ### `rmln`